 Only the membrane of the egg will remain, which is like a rubbery balloon.
 What does it feel like?

 If you want, draw or record what you observed in your science notebook.

 What happened?
 Egg shells are made up of two chemical elements called calcium and carbon, which stick together in calcium carbonate crystals.
 Vinegar is an acid that break the crystals apart in a chemical reaction.
 The carbon and vinegar react to form carbon dioxide bubbles, which you probably noticed when you added the vinegar to the eggs.

 To make alien monster eggs, return the eggs to the jars.
 Cover them with corn syrup and add some green food coloring.
 Leave them for 24 hours in the refrigerator and see how they feel the next day!

 What happens?
-The balloon-like membrane of the soft eggs let water molecules pass through.
+The balloon-like membrane of the soft eggs let water molecules pass through via a process called osmosis.
 Corn syrup doesn’t have much water in it, and water molecules move out of the egg into the corn syrup, making the egg shrivel.